• Directory •

 Congratulations to the HIP class performers for a job well done.
 From training, rehearsals and performance, they showed great discipline and spirit.
 Under the guidance of Shifus Hengwu and Hengqing, their debut performance before Stanford basketball fans was a success.

-Many thanks to Paula Bailey for coordinating this event.
+Many thanks to Paula Bailey for making coordinating this event.

 (l-r) ill Sabala, Lydia Joubert • Regina Roberts, Jeff Corbett • Paula Bailey, Allis Chien